 Fort Shirley

-The entire peninsula was designated a National Park in 1986 and has since found its way on the Unesco List of tentative World Heritage Sites.
-It’s a nice place to spend a couple of hours exploring several pathways winding through the forest and leading to viewpoints on the two hills that dominate the area.
+The entire peninsula was made into a National Park in 1986 and has since found its way on the UNESCO List of tentative World Heritage Sites.
+We had fun spending a couple of hours exploring different paths winding through the forest and leading to viewpoints on the two hills that dominate the area.

-Both paths leading up the hills are short, but pretty steep and end at old batteries with cannons looking out over the sea (on the western hill) and inland (on the eastern hill).
-Plan about 30 mins to reach each viewpoint from the ruins of the Officer’s Quarters between the two hills.
+Both paths leading up the hills are short, but pretty steep, and end at old batteries with cannons looking out over the sea (on the western hill) and inland (on the eastern hill).
+It took us about 15 mins to reach each viewpoint from the ruins of the Officer’s Quarters between the two hills.

 Ruins of the Officer’s Quarters

 While you’re walking around the National Park, look out for snakes, lizards and birdlife.
-While we were there, we spotted hummingbirds and flycatchers as well as the endemic Antilles Racer snake (which was unsettlingly large) as well as the Dominican ground lizard (or Abolo), which is endemic as well.
+While we were there, we spotted hummingbirds and flycatchers as well as the endemic Antilles Racer Anake (which was unsettlingly large) and some Dominican ground lizards (aka.
+Abolos), which are endemic as well.

-While an altogether pleasant place, there aren’t many other sights of note in Portsmouth.
-Purple Turtle Beach, which is located directly south of the Cabrits Peninsula is a nice stretch of sand backed by coconut palms and looking out over the many boats usually anchored in the bay.
-The small Anglican Church and slightly bigger Catholic Church are worth a peek, if you’re in the neighbourhood.
-Both of them are located close to the North River in between Pownal and Pembroke street.
+While we found it to be an altogether pleasant place, we didn’t come across any other real sights of note in Portsmouth.
+Purple Turtle Beach, which is located directly south of the Cabrits Peninsula, is a pretty stretch of sand backed by coconut palms and looking out over the many boats that are anchored in the bay.

 Map of Portsmouth